BrbHouseOnFire/caffeinator/README.md

 # caffeinator
-manually trigger keypresses to prevent a work machine from sleeping
+manually trigger keypresses to prevent a machine from sleeping